3themes/spring-theme-old/README.md

   1. cd spring-theme
   2. git submodule update --init
 4. To ensure you have the very latest Sassquatch, or to update an existing repo when we update Sassquatch, type the following commands into terminal:
-  1. cd /path/to/spring-theme
-  2. git pull origin master
+  1. git submodule foreach git pull origin master   #This pulls the latest of every submodule